David Dunbar Buick: Buick Motor Company

 During the 1890s, Buick developed an interest in internal combustion engines and began experimenting with them.
 He was spending little time on the plumbing business, and his business partner became impatient with him.
-The partnership was dissolved, and the company was sold.
+The partnership was dissolved in 1899, and the company was sold.

-Buick now had the time and capital to work on engines full-time, and he set up a new company, the Buick Auto-Vim and Power Company, in 1899 to do so.
+Buick now had the time and capital to work on engines full-time, and he set up a new company, the Buick Auto-Vim and Power Company, in 1899.
 The stated aim of the company was to market engines for agricultural use.
 Buick soon turned to the development of a complete car, rather than just an engine.
 He also concentrated on research and development at the expense of manufacturing and sales.
-The result was that he consumed his capital by early 1902 without having generated any significant return, only a single car.
+The result was that he consumed his capital by early 1902 without having generated any significant return, only producing a single car.

 In early 1902, he established the Buick Manufacturing Company, with the objectives of marketing engines to other car companies, and manufacturing and selling its own cars.
 Manufacturing and development problems ensued, and, at the end of 1902, Buick was out of money with only one car to show for his work.
 The concentration on development had produced the revolutionary "Valve-in-Head" overhead valve engine.
 This method of engine construction produces a much more powerful engine than the rival side valve engine design used by all other manufacturers at the time.
 Overhead valve engines are used by most car manufacturers today, but now only General Motors (GM) and Chrysler produce the "push-rod" variant with any regularity.
 Since overhead cam engines are design variants of overhead valve engines, all modern engines are derivatives of Buick's invention.

 The money ran out again, and in 1903 Buick was forced to raise more money via a $5,000 loan from a friend and fellow car enthusiast, Benjamin Briscoe.
 With this financial help, Buick formed the Buick Motor Company, which would eventually become the cornerstone of the General Motors empire.